rackerlabs/support-how-to/content/rackconnect/rackconnect-global-user-workflow.md

     The virtual circuit is established.

-### Establishing a RackConnect Global connection via Equinix Cloud Exchange
+### Establish a RackConnect Global connection via Equinix Cloud Exchange

 Use this procedure if you are an Equinix Cloud Exchange customer.